An angry spirit with a grudge has caused some trouble and headaches.

 A female entity has also been seen on the stairs.

 Disembodied conversations, between a male and a female which can’t be understood have been heard by the living.

 The laughter of young girls has been noticed as well on the stairs.

 The apparitions of two young girls, thought to be Mary and Eliza, have been seen on the catwalk at the very top of the lighthouse, enjoying the view of the sea.

 A male entity is seen in the lighthouse, going about his business.

 A big YES INDEED is in order.

-Though the entities who haunt, enjoy and supervise the living here at this lighthouse aren’t on the museum’s payroll, in that they have their own schedule and don’t always show themselves, hard scientific evidence has been captured on digital film and on EVP recordings by paranormal investigators.
-The most well-known evidence was gathered by the GHOST HUNTERS, who have the TV show on cable.
+Though the entities who haunt, enjoy and supervise the living here aren’t on the museum’s payroll, in that they have their own schedule and don’t always show themselves, hard scientific evidence has been captured digitally and on EVP recordings by paranormal investigators.
+The most well-known evidence was gathered by the GHOST HUNTERS, who have a TV show on cable.

 81 Lighthouse Avenue

 The St. Augustine Lighthouse can be found on the north end of Anastasia Island and can be seen from the mainland.